 Quite some network and TCP-connection troubleshooters as well as NPM (Network Performance Monitoring) tool vendors consider it mandatory to have all the packets when doing their magic.

 While there are certainly cases where you need the packets, I wouldn’t consider it mandatory to have the packets available all the time; let alone all packets for all users and all applications; especially when it comes to their respective TCP-sessions!

 Storing packets for retrospective application performance and availability analysis requires dozens of TBytes high-speed disk-space when analyzing intermittent issues that happened several hours ago.

 Let alone apply machine learning to speed-up the analysis of issues that happened several days (weeks?) ago for different applications and different user sites; each with their own characteristics.

-The total cost of ownership (the TCO) for such a packet cruncher makes it out of reach for most mid-sized IT-Ops organizations.
+The Total Cost of Ownership (i.e. the TCO) for such a packet cruncher makes it out of reach for most mid-sized ITOM organizations.